 - Don’t let a better job derail your retirement plan.

-- Start preparing for college.
+- Start preparing for college expenses with a 529 plan.

 - Protect your earnings with disability insurance.